OLAS-ontology/OLAS/README.md

 # OLAS
 OLAS: Ontology of Laboratory Animal Science

 The OLAS is established as a community-based biomedical ontology in the field of laboratory animal science, with the aim to ontologically represent entities and the relations among the entities related to laboratory animal science.

-Note that OLAS was previously named OLAM for the Ontology of Laboratory Animal Medicine.
+Note that OLAS was previously named OLAM for the Ontology of Laboratory Animal Medicinem, which was first initiated in early 2019.
 It's renamed to OLAS on August 29, 2024, to reflect more accurately the focuses of the ontology.

 You can post your issues to our OLAS issue tracker:
 [https://github.com/OLAS-ontology/OLAS/issues](https://github.com/OLAS-ontology/OLAS/issues)